 "This was my first ever trail run, ever!
 I did the 100km solo and loved every minute of it.
 The scenery was breathtaking.
 I always felt comfortable that I was close to support if I needed it.
 I met some dedicated athletes on the track and I am inspired to come back next year."
 Jackie, 2016 competitor

 Rather than just appointing fast runners as our event ambassadors, we want to highlight the journey and commitment that first time runners also make to the event so we can share adn learn from their journey as well.

-For 2017 we have appointed Emmeline Fisher as our ‘Trail Running Rookie Ambassador’ and we will follow her journey as she trains for her first ultra-marathon at the Surf Coast Century.
-Em is a mother of 2 primary and 2 teen aged kids and after completing 10x road marathons is inspired to take the step to 100k - this is her progress!
+In 2017, we appointed Emmeline Fisher as our ‘Trail Running Rookie Ambassador’ and followed her journey as she trained for her first ultra-marathon at the Surf Coast Century.
+Em is a mother of 2 primary and 2 teen aged kids and after completing 10x road marathons, was inspired to take the step to 100k - this was her progress!

-You can also follow Em's progress via her instagram account @funrun75
+You can also follow Em via her instagram account @funrun75

 "I could not think of a better race to run your first 100km event.
 The course is varied and stunningly beautiful, it is extremely well organised, there is amazing support out on the course from volunteers, spectators and even the general public!
 The vibe and the excitement surrounding the event gave me so much energy that the 100k's flew by.
 It was such an incredible experience on so many levels.
 Thanks to the organisers for putting on such a brilliant event."
 Julie2016 Rookie Ambassador